1996 Southwest Conference men's basketball tournament

-The 1996 Southwest Conference men's basketball tournament was held March 8–10, 1996, at Reunion Arena in Dallas, Texas.
+The 1996 Southwest Conference men's basketball tournament was held in March 7–9, 1996, at Reunion Arena in Dallas, Texas.

-Number 1 seed Texas Tech defeated 3 seed Texas 75-73 to win their 5th championship and receive the conference's automatic bid to the 1996 NCAA tournament.
+Number 1 seed Texas Tech narrowly defeated 3 seed Texas, 75-73, to win their 5th championship and receive the conference's automatic bid to the 1996 NCAA tournament.
 This was the final season of the Southwest Conference tournament since the SWC would cease operations after the 1995-96 school year.

 Format and seeding

 The tournament consisted of the top 8 teams playing in a single-elimination tournament.